 16. “I’m touched.”

 - Explanation & Nuance: This very personal phrase expresses that a kind gesture has had an emotional impact on you.
-It’s best for situations where an act of kindness feels especially personal, thoughtful, or unexpected.

 - Tone: Emotional, Heartfelt, Personal.